-A sugar-laden diet may raise your risk of dying of heart disease even if you aren’t overweight.
-So says a major study published online this week in JAMA Internal Medicine.
+A sugar-laden diet may raise your risk of dying of heart disease even if you aren't overweight.
+So says a major study published in JAMA Internal Medicine.

 Added sugars make up at least 10% of the calories the average American eats in a day.
 But about one in 10 people get a whopping one-quarter or more of their calories from added sugar.

-Over the course of the 15-year study, participants who took in 25% or more of their daily calories as sugar were more than twice as likely to die from heart disease as those whose diets included less than 10% added sugar.
-Overall, the odds of dying from heart disease rose in tandem with the percentage of sugar in the diet—and that was true regardless of a person’s age, sex, physical activity level, and body-mass index (a measure of weight).
+Over the course of the 15-year study on added sugar and heart disease, participants who took in 25% or more of their daily calories as sugar were more than twice as likely to die from heart disease as those whose diets included less than 10% added sugar.
+Overall, the odds of dying from heart disease rose in tandem with the percentage of sugar in the diet—and that was true regardless of a person's age, sex, physical activity level, and body-mass index (a measure of weight).

 Sugar-sweetened beverages such as sodas, energy drinks, and sports drinks are by far the biggest sources of added sugar in the average American's diet.
 They account for more than one-third of the added sugar we consume as a nation.
 Other important sources include cookies, cakes, pastries, and similar treats; fruit drinks; ice cream, frozen yogurt and the like; candy; and ready-to-eat cereals.